Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 The Thomas Jefferson Memorial is about a 10-minute walk so if you plan on visiting the Tidal Basin memorials (Jefferson, MLK, FDR) now is the time to do it.

 You are also not far from the museums on the National Mall.
-These are free and unticketed so no reservations required.
+These are free and unticketed so no reservations are required.

 CURRENT AND PERMANENT EXHIBITS